Mutual care and respect

 We do not receive any grants whatsoever and keenly select only sponsorships and partners we actually see fit for Doel Festival’s specific nature.
 This is why we need to uphold our current ticket price.

 Doel has been, and still is, wrongly named as a “ghost town”.
-The result is the ongoing vandalisation of houses and stealing everything that is not bolted down.
+The result is the ongoing vandalisation of houses and the stealing of everything that is not bolted down.
 Doel is still in a precarious situation and therefore we have to maximize our security in the days before the festival, while building up, and during the festival itself.
 This is a sad truth and is also the reason why we continuously communicate that Doel is not a ghost town, that it is in fact still inhabited and most likely will grow in population in the coming years.

 Our first edition passed flawlessly and without any incident, but that doesn’t mean we can reduce precautions.